7Block Labs

 }

-• To negate G1: keep x; set y = p − y (mod p), where p is the BLS12‑381 base field modulus from the EIP.
-Precompute and store −G1 once in your library. (eips.ethereum.org)
+• To negate G1, you just need to keep the x coordinate as is, and then set y = p − y (mod p).
+Here, p refers to the BLS12‑381 base field modulus as outlined in the EIP.
+It’s a good idea to precompute and store −G1 in your library for easy access. (eips.ethereum.org)

 2) Map Fp2 → G2 (0x11) and Fp → G1 (0x10)

-You pass canonical field elements (big‑endian; top 16 bytes zero in each 64‑byte Fp) and receive an uncompressed point.
+You send over the canonical field elements (in big-endian format, where the top 16 bytes are zero in each 64-byte Fp) and get back an uncompressed point.

 library BLS12Map {